Blog by Dr Tim Doyle, dentist at Shelley Manor Dental

 So sometimes we need to brush through the bleeding for a few weeks in order to cure bleeding gums.

-Normally bleeding gums is eliminated after a period of thorough brushing.
+Normally bleeding gums are eliminated after a period of thorough brushing.
 However, if the problem persists then you may need some advice from your dentist or a hygienist on how to brush effectively.
-A professional assessment and course of cleaning is often a great way to deal with areas of the mouth with more advanced gum problems.”
+A professional assessment and course of cleaning is often a great way to deal with areas of the mouth with more advanced gum problems.